 During EL placements, students may be in frequent contact with individuals who are at high risk of complications if they contract influenza and/or COVID-19.
 It is strongly recommended that students are up to date with their COVID-19 and influenza vaccinations.

 Students may obtain the vaccination(s) at any location that is convenient.
+The EL Office sends information to students about the public immunization program in the Fall.
 After immunization, the student must ask for proof of immunization or obtain it from their MySaskHealthRecord record if they are a resident of Saskatchewan.

-Students must upload documentation of vaccination or the acknowledgement form to CORE, and must ensure the documentation includes their name and date.
+Students must upload proof (i.e. documentation) of vaccination to CORE by the annual deadline stipulated by the EL Office, ensuring that the documentation includes their name and date.

 Travel Insurance: